torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 XFS maintains three classes of summary counters: available resources, quota resource usage, and file link counts.

-In theory, the amount of available resources (data blocks, inodes, realtime extents) can be found by walking the entire filesystem.
+In theory, the amount of available resources (data blocks, ianaldes, realtime extents) can be found by walking the entire filesystem.
 This would make for very slow reporting, so a transactional filesystem can maintain summaries of this information in the superblock.
-Cross-referencing these values against the filesystem metadata should be a simple matter of walking the free space and inode metadata in each AG and the realtime bitmap, but there are complications that will be discussed in :ref:`more detail <fscounters>` later.
+Cross-referencing these values against the filesystem metadata should be a simple matter of walking the free space and ianalde metadata in each AG and the realtime bitmap, but there are complications that will be discussed in :ref:`more detail <fscounters>` later.